semaphoreci/docs/docs/examples/deploy-to-digitalocean.md

           - docker push "${DOCKER_USERNAME}/addressbook:latest"
 ```

-## Verify it works
+## Verifying that it works

 Push a new commit on any branch and open Semaphore to watch a new workflow run.
-If all goes well you'll see the `Promote` button next to your initial pipeline.
+If all goes well, you'll see the `Promote` button next to your initial pipeline.
 Click on the button to launch the deployment.

 ## Next steps

 Congratulations!
 You have automated deployment of your application to DigitalOcean Kubernetes.
-Here’s some recommended reading:
+Here’s some further recommended reading:

 - [Explore the promotions reference][promotions-ref] to learn more about what
 options you have available when designing delivery pipelines on Semaphore.